paxdotdev/pax/README.md

 # Pax

-Pax is a Rust-based language and runtime for cross-platform app development.
+Pax is a cross-platform rendering engine & Rust framework for interactive graphics, animations, and GUIs.

-Pax aims to render any GUI or interactive 2D graphics you can imagine, offering fine-grained control over layout as well as vector drawing and animations.

-Pax is authored alongside Rust, and compiles through Rust into lightweight native app executables or WebAssembly-powered Web apps.
+Pax extends the Rust programming language with a syntax for declarative component-based graphical content and behavior.
+Pax programs compile through Rust into lightweight native app executables or WebAssembly-powered Web apps with a <100kB base footprint and up to 120FPS rendering.

 As of September 2022, Pax is being developed in the open, [in alpha preview](https://docs.pax-lang.org/status-sept-2022.html).

 ## Example

-Here's a simple Pax component called `IncrementMe`:
+Following is a simple Pax component called `IncrementMe`:

 ```rust
 //increment-me.rs